LinhDNguyen/RaspberryPi_KeDei_35_lcd_v63/README.md

 - added V6.3 init sequence and rotating sequence
 - added many improvements for bmp figures handling

+- The SW uses the quite slow wiringPI SPI interface driver.
+The kernel driver needs 1.7µs for sending one command to the display, the wiringPi library 23.5µs.
+That is more than a factor of 10 slower.
+So using a fast SPI interface driver will increase the speed of the display significantly.

 - circut:

 You need 7 wires to make kedei 6.2 display work!(not including touch panel)